gadgetron/gadgetron/doc/source/using.md

     cat tmp.dat | gadgetron --from_stream -c stream_complex_to_float.xml | gadgetron --from_stream -c stream_float_to_short.xml |  stream_to_mrd -o out2.h5

-Additionally, the gadgetron docker container can be leveraged to invoke a reconstruction without requiring gadgetron to be installed locally.
+Additionally, the gadgetron docker container can be leveraged to invoke a reconstruction without requiring gadgetron to be installed locally:

     mrd_to_stream -i testdata.h5 | docker run -i --gpus=all ghcr.io/gadgetron/gadgetron/gadgetron_ubuntu_rt_cuda:latest --from_stream -c default.xml | stream_to_mrd -o out.h5

 ### Viewing output

-IF you have followed either the server or stream based reconstruction above you should have an output file out.h5.
+If you have followed either the server or stream based reconstruction above you should have an output file out.h5.
 The images can be viewed in a Jupyter Notebook using the following code snippet:

 ```python